sam-thetutor/ICP-split-payments/README.md

 - 1% is sent to the relayer's address
 - Incase the vendor's address is not configured, 99% is refunded to the sender and 1% remains in the custody of the contract
 - Tokens accepted, ICP ckETH,ckBTC and any other token that follows the ICRC token standard

-To  run the project locally
+- To prevent against attacks, it can only perform transactions where the deposit is double or equal to the transaction fees To  run the project locally

  - Clone it from the repo